Scalable ADER-DG Transport Method with Polynomial Order Independent CFL Limit: Von Neumann Stability Analysis

 In higher dimensions, we are interested in the maximum $\norm{\boldsymbol{\nu}}$ for which our method remains stable.
 To simplify the problem, we note that the most challenging case for a given $\norm{\boldsymbol{\nu}}$ occurs when $\nu_1 = \nu_2$.
-Therefore, we perform our von Neumann analysis with $\nu_1 = \nu_2$ and $100^2$ evenly sampled wave Numbers.
-Figure \ref{fig:amplification-2D} shows the amplification factor.
+Therefore, in 2 spatial dimensions we perform our von Neumann analysis with $\nu_1 = \nu_2$ and $100^2$ evenly sampled wave Numbers.
+Figure \ref{fig:amplification-2D-1} shows the amplification factor minus 1.
 The scheme is stable for CFL values of around $0.7 \approx 1 / \sqrt{2}$.